 High-growth practices are significantly more interested in contactless payments than low-growth practices.
 In the survey commissioned by Weave, high-growth practices were 40% more likely to say Text to Pay improves the patient experience.
 High-growth practices understand that contactless payments protect their customers and make their service more satisfactory.

 The overwhelming majority of practices recognize how contactless payments are uniquely capable of promoting good social distancing.
 73% of the healthcare providers in the survey said contactless payments support social distancing.
 Because social distancing has become standard practice in the healthcare industry almost overnight, it’s crucial that offices build social distancing into their payment processing.

-The demand for contactless payments stems directly from the COVID-19 crisis.
-According to 71% of the healthcare employees in the study, coronavirus has increased patient interest in contactless payment options.
+The demand for contactless payments stems directly from pandemic crises.
+According to 71% of the healthcare employees in the study, the virus increased patient interest in contactless payment options.
 Taking action by offering Text to Pay is a great way to meet this increased demand.

 Right now, only 19% of practices feel like they’re using texting to its fullest potential.
 The younger generation of clients prefers text options in their communication with healthcare providers, and this communication shouldn’t be limited to scheduling appointments and answering patient questions.
 Text payments increase employee productivity and protect everyone in your office through social distancing.

 "Amazing technology has simplified our patient communication immensely!
 We are fairly new and can't wait to learn even more Weave features... customer service and tech support is SPOT ON and can't be beat! " - Weave CustomerSchedule Demo

 Patients and Contactless Payments